 Environmental Justice considerations related to the NEPA process are a direct result of Title VI of the Civil Rights Act of 1964.
 Environmental Justice, directly mandated by Executive Order 12898, requires that the effects of all programs, policies, and activities on minority and low-income populations be considered.
 Impacts from any action cannot be disproportionately borne by these groups.
 Our NEPA specialists regularly deal with Environmental Justice documentation as a component of all community impact assessments and socioeconomic impact studies.

 Third Rock has also conducted Environmental Justice assessments as a supplement to the NEPA document process when it was suspected that an at-risk community might bear a disproportionate impact as a result of a proposed project.
-Because "disproportionate" is not defined in absolute terms, Third Rock's experienced NEPA team can assist agencies with making an appropriate Environmental Justice determination.
-If there is no prudent or feasible alternative that will avoid an Environmental Justice impact, Third Rock can assist the project team with creating appropriate mitigation measures that satisfy the requirements of the Civil Rights Act as well as the needs of the impacted community.
+Since "disproportionate" is not defined in absolute terms, Third Rock's experienced NEPA team can assist agencies with making an appropriate Environmental Justice determination.
+If there are no prudent or feasible alternatives that will avoid an Environmental Justice impact, Third Rock can assist the project team with creating appropriate mitigation measures that satisfy the requirements of the Civil Rights Act as well as the needs of the impacted community.

 Section 4(f) of the 1966 Department of Transportation (DOT) Act applies only to the NEPA process of federally funded transportation projects.
 Section 4(f) resources include publicly owned parks, recreation areas, or wildlife refuges and sites listed, or eligible for being listed, on the National Register of Historic Properties.
 Impacts to these sensitive resources must be avoided if there is a prudent and feasible avoidance alternative.
 Third Rock's NEPA specialists understand the complex regulations and procedures for dealing with Section 4(f) impacts.
 We prepare Section 4(f) statements for NEPA projects when no viable alternatives can be developed to avoid the resource.
 Our experienced specialists identify potential Section 4(f) impacts early in the NEPA process to assist planners and designers in avoiding and minimizing adverse impacts.